oalders/tpf-dot-org/hugo/content/project-support.md

 their own.

 ### Terminology

-* “Foundation” or “The Foundation” refers to Yet Another Society (YAS), also doing business as The
-Perl Foundation (TPF), The Raku Foundation (TRF) and The Perl and Raku Foundation (TPRF).
+-   "Foundation" or "The Foundation" refers to Yet Another Society (YAS), also doing business as The Perl Foundation (TPF), The Raku Foundation (TRF) and The Perl and Raku Foundation (TPRF).
-* “Board” refers to the duly appointed Board of Directors of Yet Another Society.
+-   "Board" refers to the duly appointed Board of Directors of Yet Another Society.

 ### What the Foundation will provide

 The primary benefit will be a fund designated for use only with the project.
 Donors to this fund will benefit from the Foundation’s 501(c)(3) status.
 This potentially